Bug report #8165

 Unable to reproduce the Info tool's problem on my Ubuntu 12.10.

 as you can seen in the attached image by default there is no command in the bottom part of the dialog, but if I change one of the options then the command is filled.

-#9 Updated by Mathieu Pellerin - nIRV over 6 years ago
+#9 Updated by Mathieu Pellerin - nIRV about 8 years ago

 I see, the reason why I didn't see it is because I wasn't relying on a qgis layer, I was selecting a raster via file picker dialogue.
 The issue here happens when you open the gdaltool info dialogue and try to have it run on the qgis raster layer inserted by default in the input drop-down list.